Gaurav57/SocialConnect/README.md

 - Wepay
 - Formstack
 - MailChimp
-- Any few more ...
+- And few more ...

 If you need any other assistance then you can reach me: